JeremiahKaren/35percent.github.io/auctions.md

 ---
 layout: page
-title: "The price of regeneration"
+title: The price of regeneration
 subtitle: Who pays for regeneration and who benefits?
 sharing: true
 footer: true
+published: true
 ---
 One of the undisputable upsides to regeneration is the number of 'new' community facilities like the ['new'